syncfusion-content/blazor-docs/blazor/speeddial/accessibility.md

 documentation: ug
 ---

-# Accessibility in Blazor SpeedDial
+# Accessibility in Blazor SpeedDial Component

 Accessibility is achieved in the Speed Dial component through WAI-ARIA standard and keyboard navigations.
 The Speed Dial component can be effectively accessed through assistive technologies such as screen readers.